-- 11.10.7.1 The Chair of the Tournament Judges Commission will be in control of the 3D Tournament. - 11.10.7.2 The Chair of the Tournament Judges Commission will satisfy himself or herself that safety precautions have been observed in the layout of the courses and arrange with the Organizers for any additional safety precautions he or she may find advisable before shooting commences. - 11.10.7.2.1 He or she addresses the athletes and officials on the safety precautions and any other matter concerning the shooting that he may judge to be necessary. - 11.10.7.2.2 Should it become necessary to abandon a 3D Archery competition because of bad weather, loss of daylight or for reasons that would otherwise compromise the safety conditions of the courses, such a decision will be made by the collective decision of the head of the Organizing Committee, the Chair of the Judges Commission and the Technical Delegate.
+- 11.10.7.1 The chairperson of the Tournament Judge Commission will be in control of the technical part of the 3D tournament. - 11.10.7.2 The chairperson of the Tournament Judge Commission will satisfy himself that safety precautions have been observed in the layout of the courses and arrange with the Organisers for any additional safety precautions he may find advisable before shooting commences. - 11.10.7.2.1 He addresses the athletes and officials on the safety precautions and any other matter concerning the shooting that he may judge to be necessary. - 11.10.7.2.2 Should it become necessary to abandon a 3D Archery competition because of bad weather, loss of daylight or for reasons that would otherwise compromise the safety conditions of the courses, such a decision will be made by the collective decision of the head of the Organising Committee, the chairperson of the Tournament Judge Commission and the Technical Delegate. - 11.10.7.2.3 An acoustic sign to be heard throughout all the courses, will be given at the start of each competition day and will also be given when the competition has to be stopped. - 11.10.7.2.4 Should the competition have to be abandoned prior to the completion of the Qualification Round(s) the total score of the same targets shot by all athletes in a division will be used to determine the ranking and in case no further competition is possible at all, the champions in that division.

-- 11.10.7.2.3 An acoustic sign to be heard throughout all the courses, will be given at the start of each competition day and will also be given when the competition has to be stopped. - 11.10.7.2.4 Should the competition have to be abandoned prior to the completion of the Qualification Round(s) the total score of the same targets shot by all athletes in a division will be used to determine the champions in that division. - 11.10.7.2.5 Should the competition have to be abandoned at a later stage, the last full Round shot will determine the winner(s). - 11.10.7.2.6 In case of blinding sunshine, protective shade of a maximum size of A4 (or legal letter size, about 30 by 20 cm) may be provided by the other members of the group or will be provided by the organizer.
-No shade is allowed for the match play Rounds. - 11.10.7.3 No athlete may touch the equipment of another without the latter's consent. - 11.10.7.4 No smoking is allowed on the 3D course. - 11.10.7.5 When drawing back the string of his or her bow an athlete must not use any technique which, in the opinion of the Judges, could allow the arrow, if accidentally released, to fly beyond a safety zone or safety arrangements (overshoot area, net, wall etc.).
-If an athlete persists in using such a technique, he or she will, in the interest of safety, be asked by the Chair of the Tournament Judges Commission to stop shooting immediately and to leave the field.
+- 11.10.7.2.5 Should the competition have to be abandoned at a later stage, the tournament will be modified to progress according to the time remaining and conditions of the venues, to determine the winners. - 11.10.7.2.6 In case of blinding sunshine, protective shade of a maximum size of A4 (or legal letter size, about 30 by 20 cm) may be provided by the other members of the group or will be provided by the organiser.
+No shade is allowed for the Final Rounds. - 11.10.7.3 No athlete may touch the equipment of another without the latter's consent. - 11.10.7.4 No smoking is allowed on the 3D courses, in the practice- and warm-up areas. - 11.10.7.5 No intoxicating substances (alcohol, drugs) may be carried on to or be consumed in the competition or practice warm-up area. - 11.10.7.6 When drawing back the string of his bow an athlete must not use any technique which, in the opinion of the Judges, could allow the arrow, if accidentally released, to fly beyond a safety zone or safety arrangements (overshoot area, net, wall etc.).
+If an athlete persists in using such a technique, he will, in the interest of safety, be asked by the chairperson of the Tournament Judges Commission to stop shooting immediately and to leave the course.